Attending a Protest

 Remove fingerprint unlock and FaceID anchor link

-In the U.S., using a biometric—like your face scan or fingerprint—to unlock your phone may compromise protections for the contents of your phone afforded to you under the Fifth Amendment privilege against compelled incrimination.
-A police officer may try to intimidate you into “consenting” to unlock your phone, whether you use a biometric or a memorized passcode.
-But if you exercise your right to refuse and biometric unlocking functionality is turned on, an officer may physically force you to biometrically unlock your device.
-Under current U.S. law—which is still in flux—using a memorized passcode generally provides a stronger legal footing to push back in court against compelled device unlocking/decryption.
-While EFF continues to fight against attempts by law enforcement to compel people to decrypt their devices, there is currently less protection against compelled face and fingerprint unlocking than there is against compelled password disclosure.
+In the U.S., using a biometric—like your face scan or fingerprint—to unlock your phone may also compromise legal protections for the contents of your phone afforded to you under the Fifth Amendment privilege against compelled incrimination.
+Under current U.S. law—which is still in flux—using a memorized passcode generally provides a stronger legal footing to push back against a court order of compelled device unlocking/decryption.
+While EFF continues to strengthen our legal protections against compelling people to decrypt their devices, there is currently less protection against compelled face and fingerprint unlocking than there is against compelled password disclosure.

 - In iOS, you can disable this by going into Settings -> Touch ID & Passcode (or Settings -> Face ID & Passcode, depending on your iPhone version) and removing each of the fingerprints, or tapping Reset Face ID in this menu.

 - In Android, disabling this feature may depend on your device manufacturer.
-For Pixel devices, go into Settings -> Security -> Pixel Imprint and delete the fingerprints from this menu.
+For Pixel devices, go into Settings -> Security -> Fingerprint or Settings -> Security -> Pixel Imprint and delete the fingerprints from this menu.

 Install Signal anchor link